LUMA Queenstown Light Festival: Review and Visitor Info

 - Bars – There where also some bars set up near the food trucks.
 This was a great place to drink and socialize while enjoying the LUMA festival.
-Mulled wines where the best!
+Mulled wines were the best!

 - Ice sculptures – I am always amazed by ice sculptures, super cool to check out!